-The following factors were considered in preparing the City's budget for the 2023 fiscal year:
+The following factors were considered in preparing the City's budget for the 2024 fiscal year:

-- Healthcare costs will remain fairly stable with the rise in premiums being minimal. - Taxable values are increasing resulting in fairly stable property tax revenue. - Cost of employee fringe benefits. - The underfunded defined benefit pension plan.
+- > Healthcare costs will remain fairly stable with the rise in premiums being minimal. - > Taxable values are increasing resulting in fairly stable property tax revenue. - Cost of employee fringe benefits. - ARPA projects